CentSai’s Doria Lavagnino (left) with Muse CEO and co-founder Kathryn Minshew

-KM: I recently joined a seed-stage venture fund called X Factor, which focuses on companies that have one or more female founders.
-I am an operating partner there, which means that I don’t make initial decisions on investments, but I am involved in helping to make sure that we have the right resources and connections for the companies we do invest in.
+KM: I recently joined a seed-stage venture fund, as an advisor, called X Factor, which focuses on companies that have one or more female founders.
+I am an advisor there, which means that I don't make initial decisions on investments, but I am involved in helping to make sure that we have the right resources and connections for the companies we do invest in.

 My interest in getting involved is that I am deeply passionate about creating a more inclusive technology industry.
 I think that there are so many fascinating, gnarly, big problems to solve that will best be solved by people who experience them, which — in many cases — are not white people, men, or any other majority demographic.

 One of the challenges that I’ve seen many women experience in this space is being underestimated, marginalized, discounted — unintentionally in many cases — because of their gender or the way they look.
 And I wanted to personally be involved in changing that.

 I want to be sure X Factor doesn’t just fund white women who are privileged.

 We need to really look at a very inclusive and broad set of companies and founders.

 That said, I am working upwards of 90 hours a week on The Muse, so I had to limit my involvement in X Factor in order for it to remains my first priority.